Our Customer Scrutiny Panel

 Graham is actively involved in non-executive roles and charity work in the local community and he is also a customer of SES Water, having lived in the Reigate area for over 30 years.
 Graham’s business background is mainly in IT & Telecoms.
 He has specialist skills and senior management experience in business strategy, and planning/governance with a particular interest and focus on managing transformation and change.
 Graham lives in Betchworth with his wife, and has three grown up sons.
 Graham’s outside interests include a passion for skiing, enjoyment of country walks, and spending time with his grandchildren.

-Alison Thompson is a portfolio Non-Executive and independent consultant who champions consumer and environmental issues.
-She is currently Deputy Chair and Independent Member of the Southern Regional Flood and Coastal Committee, a public appointment to assist the Environment Agency to ensure coherent strategy, communications and risk-based investment in flood and coastal management solutions risks across the South of England; an Independent Member of the Customer Scrutiny Panel for SES Water; and Company Director and Founder of sustainability consultancy, Welcome Innovation.
+Alison Thompson is a portfolio Chair, Non-Executive and independent consultant who champions consumer and environmental issues.
+She is currently Chair of SES Water’s Environmental Scrutiny Panel and Independent Member of its Customer Scrutiny Panel.
+She is Deputy Chair and Independent Member of the Southern Regional Flood and Coastal Committee, a public appointment to assist the Environment Agency to ensure coherent strategy, communications and risk-based investment in flood and coastal management solutions risks across the South of England.
+She is Director of Business Transformation leading the Business and Nature team at University of Cambridge’s Institute for Sustainability Leadership and Company Director of sustainability consultancy, Welcome Innovation.

 Alison previously held a public appointment as an Independent Member of the London and South East Committee of the Consumer Council for Water championing the interests of present and future water customers.
 Prior to that, Alison was Vice-Chair of the Dever Valley Federation, providing strategic leadership for two primary schools and Non-Executive Director of Change Agents UK.

-Alison’s executive career began at the House of Lords running the private office of Lord Puttnam, subsequently she focused on strategy and policy roles with Chime Communications Group, Environment Agency and National Parks England, before consulting for clients such as Anglian Water, Cambridge Institute of Sustainability Leadership and VisitEngland.
-She is a Fellow of Forum for the Future, holds a Masters in Sustainable Development and a Masters in Responsible Tourism.
+Alison's executive career began running the private office of Lord Puttnam at the House of Lords.
+Subsequently it has involved strategy and policy roles with Chime Communications Group, the Environment Agency, and National Parks England, before becoming an independent consultant working with clients such as Anglian Water and VisitEngland.
+She is a Fellow of Forum for the Future and holds a Masters in Sustainable Development and a Masters in Responsible Tourism.

 Nutfield Conservation Society